 As a self-admitted makeup junkie, I love nothing more than revamping my routine for a new season… and summer makeup just so happens to be my specialty.
-(I have an AWESOME list of makeup for humidity that I’ll share with you below!)
+(Though I do also have an article about the best winter makeup!)

 When it comes to changing up my makeup for hot weather, I focus a lot on staying power, things packed with SPF, things that will make me look dewy (but not oily), and things that will keep my face + lips hydrated and plump.